yowcow/p5-Log-Dispatch-Pipe/README.md

 - output\_to :Str

-    A process to be created via pipe, like "| cronolog path/to/file.log".
+    A process to be created via pipe, like "cronolog path/to/file.log".

 - binmode :Str

     A layer name to be passed to binmode, like ":utf8".
+Default is none.

+- try\_at\_init :Int

+    If set to `1`, a file handle is created to make sure it can be created at initialization.
+Default is `0`.

 # SEE ALSO